 Section 8 is an important section of the SDS as it instructs individuals on how to minimize harmful exposures through exposure limits, engineering controls, and personal protection.
 The section details control parameters, such as occupational exposure limit values.
 This section will list the permissible exposure limit (PEL) and the threshold limit value (TLV).
 In addition, the appropriate engineering controls such as ventilation and enclosed processes required when working with the substance, replacing a toxic substance with a less hazardous one, or limiting the amount of time a worker is exposed to a hazardous substance will be listed.
 Lastly, Section 8 discusses individual protection measures, such as required personal protective equipment.

 The blue icons indicate that safety glasses and gloves should be used when handling acetone.
-Here are other personal protective equipment icons that individuals may come across:
+Personal protective equipment icons that individuals may come across are shown in the left margin.